strvcom/strv-backend-go-background/readme.md

 In Go, when the `main` function returns, any pending goroutines are terminated.
 This means that we need to keep track of them somehow so that `main` can wait for them to finish before returning.
 This is also useful in the context of servers - when the server receives a terminating signal from the host OS (ie. due to a new release being deployed) the application needs a way to delay the shutdown long enough for the goroutines to finish before allowing itself to be terminated.

-This library makes that management process easier to manage and adds some extra functionality on top, for good measure.
+This library makes that management process easier and adds some extra functionality on top, for good measure.

 > ⚠️ By no means is this a replacement for proper job queue system!
-The intended use case is for small, relatiely fast functions that either do the actual work or schedule a job in some kind of a queue to do that work.
+The intended use case is for small, relatively fast functions that either do the actual work or schedule a job in some kind of a queue to do that work.
 Since even putting a job into a queue takes some time, you can remove that time from the client's request/response cycle and make your backend respond faster.

 ## Installation